10 to Midnight (1983)

 But don’t worry.
 Chuck won’t let you down.

-With Andrew Stevens and Geoffrey Lewis.
+With Geoffrey Lewis.